 The Supplier can choose to retrieve the Billing Data Log from the Meter or GPF using one of the Service Requests “Retrieve Billing Calendar Data Log” (SRV 4.4.2, 4.4.3, 4.4.4, 4.4.5) as described in section 7.4.1.6.2.

 In Meters designed to be compliant with GBCSv1.0/GBCSv1.1 the resetting of the Tariff Block Counter Matrix is aligned with the Billing Calendar periodicity.
 GBCS v2.0 allows the Tariff Block Counter Matrix to be reset daily, independently of the Billing Calendar.
-A supplier can enable this functionality using the “Update Device Configuration (daily resetting of the Tariff Block Counter Matrix)” Service request (SR 6.26)Read (Device)
+A supplier can enable this functionality using the “Update Device Configuration (daily resetting of the Tariff Block Counter Matrix)” Service request (SR 6.26).

+The ‘Update Device Configuration (Billing Calendar)’ Service Request (SRV 6.26) is not available to SMETS1 devices.

+Read (Device)

 To read an attribute of a Device, the User composes a Service Request and sends it to the DCC.
 Where the Service Response is sensitive, to construct a valid Service Request, an Other User is required to include its Key Agreement Organisation Certificate in the Service Request.
 Suppliers and Network Operators are not required to do so as their Key Agreement Organisation Certificates are on Devices that they can read.
 That specific Key Agreement Organisation Certificate (whether provided in the Service Request or in the Supplier’s Trust Anchor Cell on the Device) will be used by the Device to Encrypt the Response before sending it to the User.

 The list of Read (Device) Service Requests is below.
 Those with sensitive Responses are in bold.
+For SMETS1 devices:

+Not all Service Requests are available and, in some cases, DCC or Device processing differs.
+The table below identifies these variations from SMETS2+ capabilities.

+Responses never contain sensitive data.

+Encrypted responses are not supported.

 Table 8.
 Read (Device) Service Request